Updated: Jul 12

 Employees that are paid a salary

-Just because you are an "at-will" worker, it doesn't mean you can't be fired for illegal reasons.
+Just because you are an "at-will" worker doesn't mean you can't be fired for illegal reasons.
 Thus, regardless if you're working at will or a regular employee, you cannot be fired for reasons listed under EEOC and FEHA.

 Worker Protections Under The FEHA

-Employees in California are protected from retaliation under the Fair Employment and Housing Act (the "FEHA") if they do any of the following:
+Employees in California are protected from retaliation under the Fair Employment and Housing Act (FEHA) if they do any of the following:

-Oppose harassment and discrimination in the workplace, as well as an employer's inability to give required pregnancy/family leave.
+Oppose harassment, discrimination in the workplace, and an employer's inability to give required pregnancy/family leave.

 Make a harassment or discrimination complaint.